ten22one/Soft-compression-algorithm-for-multi-component-image/README.md

  the basic components of images.
 We propose a soft compression algorithm for multi-component medical images, which can exactly reflect the fundamental structure of images.
-A general representation framework for image compression is also put forward and the measurement of compression results indicates that our developed soft compression algorithm can outperform the state of the art approaches in terms of compression ratio.
+A general representation framework for image compression is also put forward and the measurement of compression results indicates that our developed soft compression algorithm can outperform the popular benchmarks in terms of compression ratio.

 ### Role
 - This code is designed for <font color='red'> multi-component image compression</font>, which is in lossless mode.